Best-practices Ecommerce design methodology follows the following process:

 It may be that the UX designer is not up to date with certain design trends or does not have as much of a marketing focus.

 In this case, an extra microinteraction, emphasized CTA, or creative solution could increase purchases.

-A good UI designer knows how to augment the UX to maximize the selling ability of the website.
+A good UI designer knows how to augment Magento user experience to maximize the selling ability of the website.